hnaderi/edomata/docs/principles/index.md

 - when there is a need to have more than one representation of data, and different databases for each of them
 - when business logic is totally irrelevant to views that users need or business logic is to complex to be mixed with other irrelevant responsibilities.

 Note that this is also a local pattern, not an architecture, and almost always is not a replacement for crud systems.
+Also CQRS doesn't have to mean doing event sourcing, introducing commands, event, read sides, sagas, async processing and so forth.

 ## Actor model
 The actor model in computer science is a mathematical model of concurrent computation that treats actor as the universal primitive of concurrent computation.
 In response to a message it receives, an actor can: